-Summary: This project is a peer-to-peer training program “by and for” the New York State community of people with HIV.
+LTI is a peer-to-peer training program “by and for” the New York State community of people with HIV.
 The continually evolving project fosters the development of knowledge, skills, and self-efficacy among people with HIV to manage their health and advocate for themselves.

 Unfortunately, not everyone affected by HIV has had the same opportunity to have a seat at the table or equitable access to information and treatment.
 Many members of the priority population have low health literacy, are facing debilitating levels of stigma, have never engaged in public speaking or participated in planning processes, and have not been employed in the workforce.
 They need support to develop a broad array of knowledge and skills to fulfill these roles effectively.

 Since 1992, the New York State People Living with HIV/AIDS Leadership Training Institute (LTI) has served as a visionary mechanism for promoting the capacity, leadership, and input of people living with HIV in policy and programmatic decision-making.
 LTI is a service delivery program that provides training and peer mentoring support to HIV-positive individuals across New York State.
 It is also a leadership incubator that serves as a safe space and springboard for graduates to develop personal and professional goals and serve their communities.

-More than 3,200 people living with HIV have graduated from the LTI training program.
+More than 3,500 people living with HIV have graduated from the LTI training program.
 LTI helps improve the self-management skills of participants, which in turn increases rates of service uptake, retention in services, and treatment success.
 The program builds participants’ capacity to shape prevention, healthcare, and social services delivery systems across New York State, and helps organizations that hire program participants develop structures, processes, and systems to integrate them into the workplace and ensure they earn a living wage.
 LTI also helps these organizations secure Medicaid reimbursements.

 This project is funded by the New York State Department of Health AIDS Institute.

-Project contact: Rusty Chambliss, Director: email@example.com.
+Rusty Chambliss, LTI Director: firstname.lastname@example.org